matthew95/SupermarketReceipt-Refactoring-Kata/README.md

+# Notes by me:
+I spent a few hours on this with a varying degree of focus and breaks.

+## Refactored portions and approach:
+Please look through the commits I made in the past few hours.
+It's not perfect (yet) but in a better state than when I started.

+My priorities were:
+ - try to improve the code according to the solid principles.
+ - And as a general heuristic: decoupling logic and encapsulate complexity.

+The parts I spent most of my efforts on:
+ - The Generate method in the ReceiptGenerator class, originaly in ShoppingCart.HandleOffers()
+ - Please look at the changes in my commits

+ Guido

 # The Supermarket Receipt Refactoring Kata

 This is a variation of a popular kata described in http://codekata.com/kata/kata01-supermarket-pricing/.
 The aim of the exercise is to build automated tests for this code, refactor it, and add a new feature.